 These tips will help you stay healthy during cold and flu season:

-- avoid close contact with people who are sick
+• Avoid close contact with people who are sick

-a tissue or sleeve to prevent others from getting sick
+• Cover your mouth and nose—cough and sneeze into a tissue or sleeve to prevent others from getting sick

-- eat nutritious food
+• Eat nutritious food

-- get plenty of sleep
+• Get plenty of sleep

 • Practice stress reduction

 • Antibiotics DO NOT cure a cold or the flu